 On the specification’s side, you get a class-leading 30 MP camera.
 This high resolution means that the quality of images taken is definitely of top-notch quality.
 The standard of video it can capture is also great, considering it is maxed out at 1080p.

-You can then view the taken images and footage on the big 3 inch screen.
+You can then view the taken images and footage on the big 3-inch screen.
 This is provided on the back of the device and can also be used to change different settings.
-Considering most companies provide just 2 or 2.5 inches screen, this is a significant improvement.
+Considering most companies provide just 2 or 2.5 inches screens, this is a significant improvement.

 The MG983G is a cellular trail camera, and as the name itself suggests, it runs on 3G networks.
-You will need to equip it with a new one as the package doesn’t come with.
+You will need to equip it with a new one as the package doesn’t come with it.
 Additionally, it also has a 32 GB storage space limit in order to store your photos.
-However, with cloud technology, you would hardly need to use the internal storage.
+However, with cloud technology, you would hardly need to use internal storage.

 Coming to night vision capabilities, it has black IR blasters, but the company has not specified how many.
 However, there is a capable flash that has a range of 100 feet.
 Also, it comes with a Game call feature, which mimics the sounds of the game you want to hunt.

 There are 8 AA-type battery slots on the back, which should be able to provide decent backup.
 Nevertheless, you can check the battery status by sending an SMS through your phone.
 This is another unique feature seldom found in other devices.

 This product from Seree is the best-rated trail camera that you can find online.
 That is for good reason as it has great specifications and also one of the cheapest cameras you can find.
 Let’s look at it in more detail to see why it is so highly rated.